 A lot of H1B visa holders want to become permanent residents of the United States.
 This can be done by getting an American Green Card.
 Since the H1B visa is of dual intent, this means that those who have it are eligible to apply for permanent residence.

 The process of getting a U.S green card from the H1B visa is called the H1B to Green Card transfer or the Employment Based Green Card.
 Besides this, there are also other types of Green Cards such as:

 - Family Based Green Card

 For the Employment Based Green Card, it can take months or years to get the Green Card.
 Several steps are required and agencies require extensive documentation.
 The procedure can become complicated, so most agencies recommend hiring an experienced attorney.
 They can guide you through the documentation and deadlines for a smoother transition.

-Each one has its own procedures and documents you need to submit, so the article will go through how you can successfully complete each one.
-The most important factor you need to know is that the Employment Based Green Card process must be initiated by your employer in the United States.
+The most important fact you need to know is that the Employment Based Green Card process must be initiated by your employer in the United States.
 The employee or anyone else cannot start the process of applying for the Green Card.

 Due to this, before you start your process to get a Green Card, you need to find a U.S employer willing to hire and sponsor you.

 Here are the steps of the H1B to Green Card process:

 - File Form I-140, Immigrant Petition for Alien Worker.